 - Stay with the person until professional help arrives.

 - Try to remove any weapons, medications, or other potentially harmful objects.

 If you or someone you know is having thoughts of suicide, a prevention hotline can help.
 The 988 Suicide and Crisis Lifeline is available 24 hours a day at 988.
 During a crisis, people who are hard of hearing can use their preferred relay service or dial 711 then 988.

 Rexulti may cause several side effects.
 Here are some frequently asked questions about the drug’s side effects and their answers.

 Do the side effects of Rexulti vary by strength?

-Yes, the risk for certain side effects can vary depending on which strength of the drug you’re taking.
+Yes, the risk of certain side effects can vary depending on the strength of the drug you’re taking.
 Rexulti tablets are available in the following strengths:

 - 0.25 milligrams (mg)

 - 3 mg

 - 4 mg